-You may not be considering a business partner or angel investor but they can provide a wealth of knowledge beyond money.
+You may not be considering a business partner or angel investor.
+Still, they can provide a wealth of knowledge beyond money.
 Besides money for growth, a business investor brings word-of-mouth and a lot of skills to the table.

-In fact, most Shark Tank entrepreneurs aren’t really in it for the investment funding.
-The Sharks bring decades of business experience and connections to a business.
+Most Shark Tank entrepreneurs aren't really in it for the investment funding.
+Instead, they are there because the Sharks bring decades of business experience and connections to the partnership.

-Before you bring on an advisor or business partner, you need to understand what you need out of the relationship and how much it’s worth.
+Before you bring on an advisor or business partner, you must understand what you need out of the relationship and how much it's worth.

 Why do you want this investment?

-Hint, the right answer here is not because you need the money.
-Money isn’t an end for a business but a means for growth and development.
-How can you use extra resources to grow your company?
+Hint, the correct answer here is not because you need the money.
+Money isn't an end for a business, but a means for growth and development.
+So how can you use extra resources to grow your company?